tfraney/RedditMetrics/README.md

 ##          FIXED SOME: need more time to clean up constant strings.
 ##          wanted to add interrupts for all api actions. (domain develp0ment approach)
 ##          wanted a client side api that talks to the reporter, but now just use reporter to grab the data (wanted signalR as well)
-#3          NOT COMPLETED: withtout Reddit oauth, cannot setup for full load of new posts to record all users in subreddit (etc)